EconomicSL/commons-sandbox/README.md

     $ sbt coverageReport

 to generate the reports.
-The generated code coverage reports can be found inside
+The generated code coverage reports can be found inside the following folder.

-    commons-sandbox/target/scala-2.11/scoverage-report.
+    commons-sandbox/target/scala-2.11/scoverage-report

 ## API documentation